Terms for Business Services

 10.1 Terminating the Contract because of something we have done or are going to do.
 If you are terminating the Contract for a reason set out in paragraphs (a) to (d) below the Contract will end with immediate effect and we will refund you in full for any Services which have been paid for but have not been provided (if applicable):

-(a) we are making a change to the Contract in a way that is likely to significantly disadvantage you, and you exercise your right to cancel under clause 9.2 above;
+(a) we are making a change to the Contract in a way that is not (a) administrative; (b) for your benefit; or (c) directly imposed by law, and you exercise your right to cancel under clause 9.2 above;

 (b) we have made an error in the price or description of the Services you have ordered, and you do not wish to proceed;

-(c) we have suspended supply of the Services for technical reasons, or notify you we are going to suspend them for technical reasons, in each case for a period of more than 5 consecutive working days; or
+(c) we have suspended supply of the Services for technical reasons, or notify you we are going to suspend them for technical reasons, in each case for a period of more than 5 consecutive Working Days;

-(d) we have materially breached the Contract and the breach is incapable of remedy, or (if such breach is remediable) we have failed to remedy that breach within a period of 15 days after being notified in writing to do so.
+(d) we have materially breached the Contract and the breach is incapable of remedy, or (if such breach is remediable) we have failed to remedy that breach within a period of 15 days after being notified in writing to do so; or

 10.2 Terminating the Contract where circumstances in clause 10.1 do not apply.
-You may also terminate your Contract by giving us notice in writing in the circumstances set out in, and in accordance with, clause 2.8 above.
+You may also terminate your Contract in the circumstances set out in clause 2.8 above.

 10.3 Terminating the Contract where circumstances in clauses 10.1 or 10.2 do not apply.
-You may terminate your Contract at any time by giving us 30 days' notice in writing.
-However, where the termination will take effect during the Minimum Term, we are entitled to charge you an Early Termination Charge (unless you are terminating for a reason set out in clause 10.1 or 10.2 above).
+If you are a Small Enterprise Customer or Not-for-Profit Customer, you may terminate your Contract by contacting us within our opening hours on a Working Day (failing which we will cancel the next Working Day).
+If you are not a Small Enterprise Customer or Not-for-Profit Customer, you may terminate your Contract at any time by giving us 30 days' notice.
+However, where the termination will take effect during any Minimum Term, we are entitled to charge you an Early Termination Charge (unless you are terminating for a reason set out in clause 10.1 or 10.2 above).

 Where payments for Services are taken by direct debit, we will also take a payment under this clause 10.3 by direct debit.
 By entering into this Contract, you are authorising us take this direct debit payment.